monsur/bAIsball/docs/README.md

 - Upload the podcast, transcript, and intermediate files to Amazon S3.
 - Update and publish the RSS feed.

+Right now I'm just running it by hand to get an understanding of costs, errors, etc.
+I need to set it up on a cron eventually.

 ## Code
 Source lives in the [podcaster/src](https://github.com/monsur/plAI-ball/tree/main/podcaster/src) directory.
 Each of the steps above is encapsulated in a different source file.
 I used